 • 2000’s: LeSabre, Rendezvous, Enclave, Encore Regal

 Since organization varies from yard to yard, I like to either call ahead or check to see if the junkyard has a database.
 Some yards maintain an online inventory so you can check to see if a vehicle is on the lot.
 Knowing vehicles you can swap parts with also helps.
-If I have to call I like to ask specific questions like, ” Do you have any passenger side panels and doors for 2000 Buick LaSabre and if not what year 200 vehicles do you have from the GM G platform”?
+If I have to call I like to ask specific questions like, ” Do you have any passenger side panels and doors for 2000 Buick LaSabre, and if not what year 200 vehicles do you have from the GM G platform”?

 What Kind of Used Buick Parts Can You Find?

 You can find any kind of part at one of the junk yards.
-This includes mirrors, doors, engines, windshields and windows, transmissions fenders, tires, starters, alternators, exhausts, dashboards and all their components, seats, body panels, etc. There are also parts you should never buy from a junkyard.
+This includes mirrors, doors, engines, windshields and windows, transmission fenders, tires, starters, alternators, exhausts, dashboards and all their components, seats, body panels, etc. There are also parts you should never buy from a junkyard.

 It’s possible you may even find newish Buick parts.
 Sometimes the previous title holder will try and get an automobile to run by throwing parts at it.
 If the job isn’t successful they junk the vehicle and leave the parts on.